 Tiles can be laid without using adhesives for most applications although there are some circumstances, noted below, where gluing certain tile areas to the floor is advised.

 You may need to glue down tiles or ramps that are exposed to prolonged direct sunlight, which may cause tiles to become displaced as they soften and expand more quickly than the rest of the floor area, such as shop fronts, south facing, glass doors etc.

 If the tiles will continue through a doorway into an adjacent area we recommend that these tiles be glued down.

 If you need to use full or nearly full steering lock when driving into the garage then tiles may be twisted out of their interlock and have to be refitted.
 We recommend that you glue down tiles that could experience strong turning forces.

-All you will need to lay the tiles in most cases are: A white non-marking rubber mallet, which we can supply a hand saw, Stanley knife or a power jigsaw for cutting.
+All you will need to lay the tiles in most cases are: A white non-marking rubber mallet, which we can supply a hand saw, a standard woodworking panel saw or a power jigsaw for cutting.
 To The Top